AWS Solutions Architect – Associate Certification Preparation Update

 CloudWatch is a monitoring service that AWS provides.
 You can use it to monitor AWS resources or custom resources, inside or outside AWS.

-Domain One: Designing Resilient Architectures
+Knowledge Check: Domain 1: Designing Resilient Architectures

 During this lab we will understand how to launch an Auto Scaling group behind a Classic Load Balancer